azproduction/lmd/README.md

 then `Content-type` header will be INVALID so all modules will be strings.

 **Notice**
+ - See "Web Worker and Node.js" if your package will run as worker or node script
  - If you use `file:` protocol then all modules will be strings
  - LMD loader uses simple RegExp `/script$|json$/` with `Content-type` to determine the kind of content and eval it (if json or javascript) or return as string